ScribbleLabApp/ScribbleCoreServices-SDK/Sources/ScribbleCoreServices/Documentation.docc/Documentation.md

 ScribbleCoreServices offers endpoints for ScribbleLabApp's XPCs and the underlying operating system.
 ScribbleLab benefits from ScribbleCoreServices' comprehensive suite of features, which help it to deliver high-quality performance and optimal user experience.

 > Important:
 > You may only use ScribbleCoreServices within ScribbleLabApp's Applications or Plug-Ins.
+Read our Developer EULA [here](https://github.com/ScribbleLabApp/ScribbleLab).

 ### Essentials

 @Links(visualStyle: detailedGrid) {
-    - <doc:SCNUpdate>
+    - <doc:QuickStart>
 }

 ## Topics